mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 `ls Desktop` will output the files and directories in the `Desktop` directory.

-Here are some flags, try them out!
+Here are some useful flags.
+Feel free to try them if you haven't already!
 `ls -a`: prints all the files and directories, even if they are hidden files which begin with a `.`.
 `ls -l`: prints all the files and directories and gives detailed information including permissions, date last modified, and many more!
 `ls -R`: prints all the files and directories, and those in each directory in it.
 Think of it as a binary search tree!
 This command will output every node in the tree.